stdekker/open-data-maps/docs/README.md

 # Open Data Maps Documentation

-Welcome to the Open Data Maps (ODM) documentation.
-This directory contains all documentation for the project.
+This directory contains all documentation for the Open Data Maps (ODM) project.

 ## Table of Contents